 So hunting enthusiasts got together in New York to discuss forming an organization for hunting retrievers.
 Present were trainers, writers, and representatives from AKC and UKC.

-Based on that meeting, the first hunt test was held in 1983 under the North American Hunting Retriever Association ("NAHRA") rules.
+Based on that meeting, the first hunting test was held in 1983 under the North American Hunting Retriever Association ("NAHRA") rules.

 In 1985, the first year that AKC licensed tests, there were 13 events with 681 entries.
 By 2005, there were 341 events with nearly 35,000 entries.

 It wasn't long before owners who had titled their dogs in Master or Finished, wanted something more to achieve.
-This led to the development of the Master National (affiliated with AKC) and HRC's International Grand Hunt.
+This led to the development of the Master National (affiliated with AKC) and HRC's International Grand.

 Something the original organizers probably didn't consider was as training methods improved the tests would gradually became more difficult.
 A Junior stake 20 years ago was very different from tests today despite the rules changing very little.
 This seems to be the case in both organizations, but it's a bit more apparent in AKC tests.

-The AKC and the HRC offer similar hunt tests.
+The AKC and the HRC offer similar hunting tests.
 Each offers three levels for weekend hunt tests, plus a more difficult annual (twice annually for HRC) test.
 HRC also offers an Upland test.

 Clothing